LeadsOnDemand/PlanningPoker/README.md

 ## Coding Challenge

 We need a better planning tool and we have decided on [planning poker](https://en.wikipedia.org/wiki/Planning_poker).
 Your objective is to build a web app that allows a single or multiple teams to plan using planning poker.
+Take as long as you think you need.

 ## Business Requirements